 Painting a coherent picture of New Zealand’s regional economies is not an easy task.
 A number of statistics and reports are available to assist with this.

-Regional Economic Activity Report, published by MBIE in 2015, incorporates a wide collection of the currently available measures.
+Regional Economic Activity Tools, published by MBIE in 2016, incorporates a wide collection of the currently available measures.

 Regional GDP complements the existing range of statistics and provides a yardstick for telling a comprehensive story of a region’s development.
 These resources should encourage greater regional analysis, and ultimately contribute to regional economic development.